mdhabibi/CNN-Predictor-for-Malaria_Cells-LIME-CAM/README.md

 2. The **Loss Plot** on the right tracks the model's loss or error rate over the same epochs for both training (**<span style="color:blue">blue curve</span>**) and validation (**<span style="color:orange">orange curve</span>**).
 The declining trend signifies the model's improving ability to make accurate predictions by minimizing error.

-## Dataset
-The dataset is from [Kaggle's Malaria Cell Images Dataset](https://www.kaggle.com/iarunava/cell-images-for-detecting-malaria), which is hosted on Kaggle.
-It contains a large number of labeled microscopic images of cells infected with malaria as well as uninfected cells.

-To download the dataset, you will need a Kaggle account and the Kaggle API installed on your machine.
-Follow these steps:

-1. Go to your Kaggle account settings and scroll down to the API section to create a new API token.
-This will download a `kaggle.json` file containing your API credentials.
-3. Place the `kaggle.json` file inside the main notebook when the snippet below is executed:

-from google.colab import files

-uploaded = files.upload()  # Upload the kaggle.json file here

 ## How to Use
 Refer to the Jupyter notebook in this repository for detailed methodology and code implementation.